NARM:

 - Struggle with self-worth or feel emotionally numb

-- Crave closeness but also fear it
+- Crave closeness but it easily becomes too much

 - Feel exhausted from over-giving or over-adapting